 If you haven’t gone it’s so worth the trip!
-But if you can’t, you can approximate it at home using the tunes and food from below.
+But if you can’t, the below recreation is the next best thing.

-And of course, if you’re reading this during a future fest, listen or watch live!
-The vehicle seems to keep changing but check out WWOZ or the Jazz Fest site and you should find your way to some live streams.
+If you’re reading this during a future fest, listen or watch live!
+The vehicle seem to keep changing but check out WWOZ or the Jazz Fest site and you should find your way to some live streams.

 Red Beans and Rice